andreasvarga/MatrixPencils.jl/README.md

 * **sklf**  Computation of the Kronecker-like form exhibiting the full Kronecker structure.
 * **sklf_left** Computation of the Kronecker-like form exhibiting the left Kronecker structure.
 * **sklf_right**  Computation of the Kronecker-like form exhibiting the right Kronecker structure.
+* **gsklf**  Computation of several row partition preserving special Kronecker-like forms.

 **Manipulation of regular linear matrix pencils**

 * **isregular**   Checking the regularity of a pencil.
 * **isunimodular** Checking the unimodularity of a pencil.
 * **fisplit**  Finite-infinite eigenvalue splitting.
+* **sfisplit**  Special finite-infinite eigenvalue splitting.
-* **fihess**  Finite-infinite eigenvalue splitting in a generalized Hessenberg form
+* **fihess**  Finite-infinite eigenvalue splitting in a generalized Hessenberg form.
-* **fischur**  Finite-infinite eigenvalue splitting in a generalized Schur form
+* **fischur**  Finite-infinite eigenvalue splitting in a generalized Schur form.
-* **fischursep**  Finite-infinite eigenvalue splitting in an ordered generalized Schur form
+* **fischursep**  Finite-infinite eigenvalue splitting in an ordered generalized Schur form.
+* **sfischursep**  Special finite-infinite eigenvalue splitting in an ordered generalized Schur form.
-* **fiblkdiag**  Finite-infinite eigenvalue splitting based block diagonalization
+* **fiblkdiag**  Finite-infinite eigenvalue splitting based block diagonalization.
-* **gsblkdiag**  Finite-infinite and stable-unstable eigenvalue splitting based block diagonalization
+* **gsblkdiag**  Finite-infinite and stable-unstable eigenvalue splitting based block diagonalization.
 * **saloc**  Spectrum alocation for the pairs `(A,B)` and `(A-λE,B)`.
 * **salocd**  Spectrum alocation for the dual pairs `(A,C)` and `(A-λE,C)`.
 * **ordeigvals**  Order-preserving computation of eigenvalues of a Schur matrix or a generalized Schur pair.